dustinwalker/personal-gulp-starter/README.md

 _Note: Unlike the previous starter, in order to perform the clean routine the gulpfile.js folder needs to be in the same directory as the project.
 Otherwise the force option will need to be used_

 ## Must change per project
+- Copy sample.local.config.js to local.config.js found in /gulpfile.js/config folder.
-- Change ``config.devUrl`` variable to match your dev URL.
-Found in /gulpfile.js/config/index.js.
+- Change ``localconfig.devUrl`` variable to match your dev URL.

 ## Configuration
 - Most configuration can be done from the gulpfile.js/index.js file.